nais/doc/docs/security/auth/idporten.md

 ### Other Token Claims

-List of other notable claims for access tokens from ID-porten that can optionally be used or validated:
+Other claims may be present in the token.
+Validation of these claims is optional.

+Notable claims:

 - `acr` (**Authentication Context Class Reference**)
     - The [security level](#security-levels) used for authenticating the end-user.
 - `pid` (**personidentifikator**)
     - The Norwegian national ID number (fødselsnummer/d-nummer) of the authenticated end user.

-For a complete list of claims, see <https://docs.digdir.no/docs/idporten/oidc/oidc_protocol_access_token>.
+For a complete list of claims, see the [Access Token Reference in ID-porten](https://docs.digdir.no/docs/idporten/oidc/oidc_protocol_access_token#by-value--self-contained-access-token).

 ## Next Steps